-Next to Dante's mausoleum is the courtyard with the so-called Quadrarco di Braccioforte, an ancient oratory that takes its name from the legend of two people who invoked the "Braccio forte" (strong arm) of the Saviour as guarantor of their contract, whose image was painted in the oratory.
+Next to Dante's mausoleum is the courtyard with the so-called Quadrarco di Braccioforte, an ancient oratory that takes its name from the legend of two people who invoked the "Braccio forte" (strong arm) of the Saviour as a guarantor of their contract, whose image was painted in the oratory.
 Two sarcophagi dating back to the 5th century - and reused later by the Pignata and Traversari families - are preserved in the Quadrarco.
-At the centre of the garden a green hump reminds us of the place where Dante's remains were preserved during the Second World War.
+At the centre of the garden, a green hump reminds us of the place where Dante's remains were preserved during the Second World War.